Multi-Tier-Cloud/hash-lookup/README.md

   -custom-proxy string
         Provide a locally built proxy binary instead of building one from source.
   -no-add
-        Build image, but do not push to Dockerhub or add to hash-lookup -proxy-cmd string
+        Build image, but do not push to Dockerhub or add to registry-service -proxy-cmd string
         Use specified command to run proxy. ie. './proxy --configfile conf.json $PROXY_PORT'.
 Note the automatically generated proxy config file will be named 'conf.json'.
   -proxy-version string